 - The National Museum of African American History and Culture, now being built on the Mall, will display icons of contemporary popular culture as well as artifacts from the pre-Civil War era

 - The Treasury Building is located where it is because President Andrew Jackson wanted to block the view of the U. S. Capitol Building from the White House

 - The Washington Monument is the Capital's most conspicuous landmark standing more than 555 feet tall and offering views in excess of 30 miles

 - The 36 Doric columns around the Lincoln Memorial symbolize the number of states in the Union at the time of Lincoln's death

 - The World War II Memorial contains the famous "Kilroy Was Here" inscription -- a widely seen graffiti during the War -- in two different places

 And, we could go on and on, but you'll have to take the tour to hear more!
 Smithsonian Tours by Segway is an engaging and interactive tour of a lifetime!
-Tours fill up fast, so call or book online today.
+Tours fill up fast, so call today.

 Together, the Smithsonian and Segway will show you Washington, DC in a way that no one else can.
 Come glide with us!